DaviDevMod/focus-trap/README.md

 The logic for the treatement of edge cases, in matter of browser consistency regarding tabbing around in a page, is took from [tabbable](https://github.com/focus-trap/tabbable).

-This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues :scream: which makes feel safe regarding the edge case logic.
+This small library has been around for many years and, at the time of writing, can boast 180 dependant packages and one million weekly downloads while having zero open issues :scream: which makes feel safe about the reliability of the edge case logic.

 The reason why _tabbable_ is not being used as a dependency is that it would be an overkill and the hook aims to be as simple and lightweight as possible.

 ## Contributions

-Any kind of contribution is more than welcome!
+Any kind of contribution is more than welcome! :tada: